 - 1 gallon (4 L) whole-fat milk, pasteurized or raw, preferably unhomogenized

 - 3⁄4 cup kefir or yogurt

 - Cool the Milk: Remove the pot from heat and let milk cool to 110°F (43°C).
 Don’t have a thermometer?
 A good trick is to dip your finger in the milk—if you have to pull it out after 10 seconds, the temperature is just right.

 - Incubate the mixture: Pour the mixture into jars, screwing on the lids tightly.
 Incubate at 100–110°F (39–43°C) for 6 to 12 hours, keeping the jars in a warm spot, such as an insulated cooler filled with warm water, or a warm oven with the light on.
-I personally used my sous vide (Joule) which maintains the temperature while also notifying me when the cook time is done.
+We used a sous vide (Joule) which maintains the temperature while notifying when the cook time is done.
 The longer your yogurt ferments, the tangier it is.

 - Refrigerate and strain: Once finished, transfer to the fridge to slow down fermentation.
 If you prefer a thicker Greek-style or Icelandic yogurt, strain using a cheesecloth or fine mesh strainer for a few hours to remove excess whey.